Physician Orders for Life Sustaining Treatment

 "Department" means the department of health.

-"Form" means a physician orders for life sustaining treatment form adopted by the department.
+"Form" means a physician orders for life sustaining treatment form.

-"Physician orders for life sustaining treatment form" means a form signed by a patient, or if incapacitated, by the patient's surrogate as defined in section 327E-2, and the patient's physician, that records the patient's wishes and that directs a health care provider regarding the provision of resuscitative and life sustaining measures.
-A physician orders for life sustaining treatment form is not an advance health-care directive.
+"Physician orders for life sustaining treatment form" means a form designed by the department and signed by a patient, or if incapacitated, by the patient's surrogate as defined in section 327E-2, and the patient's physician, that records the patient's wishes and that directs a health care provider regarding the provision of resuscitative and life sustaining measures.
+A physician orders for life sustaining treatment form is not an advance health care directive.

 § ‑2 Physician orders for life sustaining treatment form; execution; explanation; compliance; revocation. (a) The following may execute a form: